rinta-git/my-interview-prep/README.md

 Both let and const variables are hoisted.
 Hoisted means, if we try to access those variables before its initialisation it will throw</br> reference error: variable ** cannot be accessed before its initialisation.</br> It is due to we are trying to access it when they are in temporal deadzone.<i>Temporal dead zone start from variable declaration to initialisation.</i> Both the variable can not be redeclared in the same scope.
 It will throw</br>
 reference error: variable ** being already declared.</br> Both are block scoped so can not access those variables outside the block.
 Let variable can be declare first and later initialise with a value.</br>
-const variable must initialised with a value otherwise throw</br> syntax error: missing initializer in const declaration.
-The value of a const can't be changed through reassignment using the assignment operator, but if a constant is an object, its properties can be added, updated, or removed.</br>
+const variable must initialised with a value otherwise throw syntax error: missing initializer in const declaration. </br>The value of a const can't be changed through reassignment using the assignment operator, but if a constant is an object, its properties can be added, updated, or removed.</br>
 Var variable can be redeclared in the same scope.
 It is functional scoped, so can not accessible outside function.
 Can declare first and later initialise with a value.
 It is not hoisted, so accessing before initilisation will return undefined not any errors.

 Eg: